 Sometimes we forget that the UK has candy that’s not produced by Cadbury.
 But, in actuality, some of the best and most popular British candies are produced by companies like Nestle, Mars and Maynards Bassett’s.

-Click here to purchase a selection of British candy bars that aren’t so easy to find in the United States.
+Purchase a selection of British candy bars that aren’t so easy to find in the United States from Amazon.

 After tasting a lot of candy bars and other candies, the following are our favorite British candies not produced by Cadbury: